Vasavi College of Engineering: Graduate academics

 The admissions for the ME programs is through the Graduate Aptitude Test in Engineering (GATE).

 Other academic activities

 The Department of Civil Engineering has signed a Memorandum of Understanding with SatNav (Satyam Navigation), a GIS company promoted by Satyam Computer Services Limited.

 The college offers a Java EE program as a value-added course.
 Another MoU was signed between Vasavi College of Engineering and Pramati Technologies in 2002.
 The J2EE Program at Vasavi College of Engineering started with the assistance of Pramati Technologies through the Education and Training Partnership initiative.
 Since then 200 students have been trained in Java technologies.

-Students help organize and run the technical festival of the college, which is known as Acumen.
-Papers are invited from across the country.
-The festival spans 1– 2 days.

-The college has a CSI student chapter, which is a team of six final year students elected every year by the Computer Science department, which conducts seminars and workshops related to the latest technologies.

 Rankings

 The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.

-Placements

-The Counselling and Placement Centre at the college provides a career-related support to its students.

-More than 70 companies visit the campus every year to recruit students.
-These include companies like TCS, Infosys, Deloitte, Accenture, Accolite, Qualcomm, Netcracker, Oracle, Pega Systems, Tech Mahindra, Cognizant, Capgemini and ADP.

-Acumen

-Acumen is the National Technical Symposium organised by Vasavi College of Engineering.
-It was first organised in the year 1996.
-Acumen is a three-day festival.

-The fest runs around a theme "Youth-Technology-Future" that asserts the fact that the future of technology lies in the hands of the youth.
-The events conducted during this festival are technical grand prix, technical papers, blind coding, robotic competitions, poster presentations, rocketry, LAN gaming, constructors championship, technocraftz and spot events like Techno Witz, MineSweeper, Puzzle 'O' Mania, and PotPouri.